pjjonesnz/saveMyForm.jquery/README.md

 #### `addPathToName: false`

-If set to true this adds the website page's pathname to the name of the form to distinguish it from other forms with the same id or name on your website.
-Note: If you handle the validation server-side and you are submitting to a different url then set this to false and use the forms id, name or formName option to differentiate it.
+If set to true this adds the current page's pathname to the name of the form to distinguish it from other forms with the same id or name on your website.
+Note: If you handle the validation server-side and you are submitting to a different url then set this to false and use the form's id, name or formName option to differentiate it.

 #### `addPathLength: -255`